VAJIRI-CYB/SOC-LAB/blog.md

 Make a directory

-mkdir elasticsearch
+- mkdir elasticsearch

-create a file within the directory called **'docker-compose.yml'** :
+- create a file within the directory called **'docker-compose.yml'**  and paste below content :

 version: "2"